cheapjack/DigitalMigrations/docs/Digital_Art_Toolkits.md

 #### More Info

 Here's the tutorial on [server less webpages](https://hackaday.com/2018/07/07/tiny-websites-have-no-server/) which explains in more detail.
 You need the [itty.bitty.site server](https://itty.bitty.site/#About) for it to work but all the code is [open source](https://github.com/alcor/itty-bitty) so you could host it yourself if you wanted to.
-Here's an older similary one [Server less websites for hacky tech art](https://hackaday.com/2017/05/13/javascript-art-is-in-the-url/) featuring the artist [Alexander Reben](https://areben.com/) AKA [artBoffin](https://github.com/artBoffin) on github and his [https://www.4qr.xyz](https://www.4qr.xyz/about/) project
+Here's an older similar one [Server less websites for hacky tech art](https://hackaday.com/2017/05/13/javascript-art-is-in-the-url/) featuring the artist [Alexander Reben](https://areben.com/) AKA [artBoffin](https://github.com/artBoffin) on github and his [https://www.4qr.xyz](https://www.4qr.xyz/about/) project

 ## Is Sharing Caring?

-The [a2p](a2p.bitmark.com) project is an interesting take on storing digital work; it's basically a project trading artworks amongst artists using blockchain technology provided by a company called [Bitmark](https://bitmark.com/en/).
+The [a2p](https://a2p.bitmark.com) project is an interesting take on storing digital work; it's basically a project trading artworks amongst artists using blockchain technology provided by a company called [Bitmark](https://bitmark.com/en/).
 Blockchain is a form of public ledger; like a shared accountancy spreadsheet, where everyone on the internet can see a record of transactions, and with some clever cryptography these records can never be falsified.

 We could use the itty.bitty server to share work.
 It's not secure but thos addresses are so impractical it's like visiting a very obscure print collection nobody knows about.